 When they reach Lee’s hometown, her mother (remarried) wants nothing to do with her.
 It’s a dark, well-done scene- not what you’d see in the cloying/unrealistic Hallmark holiday movies of recent times.
-While Lee tries to explain her side to her mother, Jack is quietly/calmly supportive.
+While Lee tries to explain her side to her mother, John is quietly/calmly supportive.

-The scene at Lee’s childhood home when Jack takes her back home to her mother’s house is such a chilling scene… Listening to her mother’s “good riddance” speech and Lee’s comments in the yard afterward… it’s just such a creepy, lonesome moment, filled with utter rejection…
+The scene at Lee’s childhood home when John takes her back home to her mother’s house is such a chilling scene… Listening to her mother’s “good riddance” speech and Lee’s comments in the yard afterward… it’s just such a creepy, lonesome moment, filled with utter rejection…

-But when he asks Barbara’s mother her name and she responds “The name doesn’t concern you.”
+But when he asks Lea’s mother her name and she responds “The name doesn’t concern you.”
 His delivery of “It certainly does not” gives me the chills.
 It just says so much of his character.

 There’s a moment when John is playing the piano and his family is gathered around when Lee looks around her in wonder.
 Barbara Stanwyck did a brilliantly subtle job of expressing the thought “What would it have been like to have grown up in a home like this?” in that brief moment.

 Jack’s family includes his level-headed mother Mrs. Sargeant (played by Beulah Bondi, Ma Bailey from It’s a Wonderful Life), doting Aunt Emma, and (comic relief) farm boy, Willy.
 They rush about getting everything perfect for John’s arrival.
-(John explained earlier that he grew up quite humble, but in the past few years, he’s been able to provide well for his family.)
+(John explained earlier that he grew up quite humble, but in the past few years, has been able to provide well for his family.)
 Lee is happily surprised by their lovely farmhouse and friendly demeanor.
 They gather about the piano (John plays some) and sing songs.

-Being the honest man, John admits to his mother that Lee is a thief with no family to go to, not his special lady.
+Being the honest man, John admits to his mother that Lee is a thief with no family to go to, not his “special lady.”
 His mother is still sympathetic toward Lee.
 The next morning, they even give Lee a few presents!

 Over the next few days, Aunt Emma sees that Lee and John are falling in love.
 At the barn dance, she beams with happiness as she watches the couple dance and kiss.
 Mrs. Sargeant is worried, so she has a serious (yet gently worded) talk with Lee the night before they leave for NYC.
-She explains exactly how hard John worked to get to where he is at this point in his life.
+She explains exactly how hard John worked to get to where he is in his life.
 Lee says she’d never ruin his life, but admits that she’s in love with her son.

 On the way back, they take a road through Canada, and end up in Niagara Falls.
 They admit their love for each other.
 John tells Lee that she can get away now, if she wants.
 She refuses, because she wants to face up to her sentence.
-John feels guilty, since the jury was about to acquit her before the holiday recess.
+John feels guilty, since the jury was about to acquit her (before the holiday recess).

-Back in the courtroom, Jack begins to treat Lee in such a harsh manner, garnering her sympathy from the jury.
+Back in the courtroom, John begins to treat Lee in such a harsh manner, garnering her sympathy from the jury.
 After a few questions, Lee realizes what he’s doing, and begs the judge to allow her to plead guilty.
 In the final scene, before Lee is taken away by the prison matron, John explains that her sentence probably won’t be too long.
 Lee’s ready to face anything (now that she’s loved).

 Iconic American director Frank Capra called her “the greatest emotional actress the screen has yet known.”
 Barbara Stanwyck was Brooklyn-raised, not conventionally pretty (to many producers), but very confident in her skin (onscreen).
 She was very accessible, yet enigmatic, at the same time.
 Her appeal came from within- those sharp eyes and unmistakably husky voice.
 Stanwyck was not stuck to the prototypical “good girl” roles (early in her career, nude photos surfaced, though she denied it was her in those images).